sparrowcode/PermissionsKit/README.md

 // By default using project texts and icons. controller.dataSource = self controller.delegate = self

+// If you want auto dismiss controler,
+// when all permissions has any determinated state
+// set dismiss mode `allPermissionsDeterminated`.
+// By default dismiss controller happen only when all permission allowed. controller.dismissCondition = .allPermissionsDeterminated

 // Always use this method for present controller.present(on: self)